opendatacube/documentation/Roadmap/ODC White Paper.md

 Addressing this challenge is difficult for advanced economies and even more challenging for developing countries with an interest in using EO satellite data.
 It is simply not technically feasible or financially affordable to consider traditional local processing and data distribution methods (e.g. scene-based file download over the internet) to address this “scaling” challenge in many economies, as the size of the data and complexities in preparation, handling, storage, and analysis remain significant obstacles.

 Fortunately, just as satellite Earth observation technology has advanced significantly, so too has information technology.
 The data management and analysis challenges arising from the huge increase in free and open data volumes can be overcome with new computing infrastructures, technologies and data architectures, such as the “Open Data Cube”.
-Such a solution has great potential to streamline data distribution and management for providers while simultaneously lowering the technical barriers for users to exploit the data to its full potential.
+Such a solution has great potential to streamline data distribution and management for providers while simultaneously lowering the technical barriers forusers to exploit the data to its full potential.

 Purpose